 staff and volunteers, by applying health and safety measures in accordance with the law and regulatory guidance recording and storing information professionally and securely.

-All staff (both paid and voluntary) working directly with children (under 18 years) and any vulnerable adults, are required to have an enhanced DBS check through the Disclosure Service before commencement of work or placement.
-SwopItUp will carry out these checks via Action HR Disclosures Service.
+All staff (both paid and voluntary) working directly (unsupervised) with children (under 18 years) and any vulnerable adults, are required to have an enhanced DBS check through the Disclosure Service before commencement of any such work.

 Abuse of Trust